JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-29-hop-skip-and-a-jump.md

 ![captain-hat-jules](/images/captain-hat-jules.jpg)

+*She takes her job very seriously*

 I starred in an episode of our new hit series Extreme Cooks today.
 I made breakfast for four while tossing around in the ocean with no land in sight.
 The eggs on the griddle looked like hockey pucks sliding around an ice rink.
 Believe it or not I didn't spill a drop.
 The huevos rancheros made an appearance again and they were killer.

 Nassau appeared on the horizon just in time.
 The waves in the Tongue of the Ocean had grown tremendously since our departure.
 The conditions weren't as extreme as our first crossing, but we were thrilled to park before they reached that level.
 We hooked another small barracuda just before entering Clifton Bay, but nothing worth eating.

 ![nassau-in-distance](/images/nassau-in-distance.jpg)

+*Nassua coming into view on the horizon*

 We anchored alongside some sailboats and ended up once again adjacent to the waves.
 Large rolling swells approached from the west and the wind held us north to south.
 The rocking is severe enough that the handrails are a must even on anchor.
 Jules has been battling her sea sickness all day and just because the engines are off doesn't mean we’ve stopped moving.

 Unfortunately there aren't any other options for us to stay the night, she's pulling through like a trooper though.
 Keeping her on a hefty dose of Dramamine doesn't hurt either.
 Supposedly the wind will shift direction around midnight and the rocking should subside, but we still have trust issues after the Florida crossing.

 ![purple-sunset](/images/purple-sunset.jpg)

+*At least we got a beautiful sunset*

 ---